Joan Dillon1

 Leonida Georgiievna Bagration-Moukhranskya, Princess Bagration-Moukhranskya1

-Leonida Georgiievna Bagration-Moukhranskya, Princess Bagration-Moukhranskya was born on 23 September 1914 at Tiflis, Georgia, Russia.2 She was also reported to have been born on 23 September 1913 at Tiflis, Georgia, Russia.
-She is the daughter of Georgii XIII Aleksandrovich Bagration-Moukhransky, Prince Bagration-Moukhransky and Elena Zlotnicka.2 She married Sumner M. Kirby on 6 November 1934.2 She and Sumner M. Kirby were divorced in 1937.2 She married Vladimir Kirillovich Romanov, Grand Duke of Russia, son of Kirill Vladmirovich Romanov, Grand Duke of Russia and Victoria Melita Saxe-Coburg and Gotha, Princess of the United Kingdom, on 13 August 1948 at Lausanne, Switzerland.2
+Leonida Georgiievna Bagration-Moukhranskya, Princess Bagration-Moukhranskya was born on 23 September 1914 at Tiflis, GeorgiaG.3 She was also reported to have been born on 23 September 1913 at Tiflis, GeorgiaG.
+She was the daughter of Prince Georgii XIII Aleksandrovich Bagration-Moukhransky and Elena Zlotnicka.3 She married, firstly, Sumner Moore Kirby, son of Fred Morgan Kirby and Jessie Amelia Owen, on 6 November 1934.3 She and Sumner Moore Kirby were divorced in 1937.3 She married, secondly, Vladimir Kirillovich Romanov, Grand Duke of Russia, son of Kirill Vladmirovich Romanov, Grand Duke of Russia and Victoria Melita Saxe-Coburg and Gotha, Princess of the United Kingdom, on 13 August 1948 at Lausanne, SwitzerlandG.3 She died on 23 May 2010 at age 95.4

 Child of Leonida Georgiievna Bagration-Moukhranskya, Princess Bagration-Moukhranskya and Vladimir Kirillovich Romanov, Grand Duke of Russia